 In some parts of the country like northern Minnesota, jigs paired with shiners are a confidence bait but large rainbows or small chubs can be deadly because both rainbows and chubs swim pretty hard against the jig.
 Figuring out the pattern each day often means figuring out what size and type of minnow the fish are preferring.
 Some days, it doesn’t matter.
 While other days we see a specific preference for say a large spot tail shiner or a medium-size rainbow.

 7. Hair Jigs Can Be Key Spring Walleye

 If there is something often overlooked by many walleye anglers, it might be the effectiveness of hair jigs early in the season.
 Hair jigs do have a strong following but that following is very regional.
-There are many places where anglers refuse to use hair jigs but hair jigs are probably one of the deadliest spring presentations for walleye that many anglers don’t use.
+There are many places where anglers refuse to use hair jigs although they are probably one of the deadliest spring presentations for walleye that many anglers don’t use.

 8. Thin Your Hair Jigs

 When using hair jigs, remember that most tackle manufacturers tie too much hair on the jig to give the jig better shelf appeal.
 I find that most hair jigs work better if you pull about half the strands out to make the hair thinner.
 The thinner hair dressings seem to have a much better action.
 A phenomenal hair jig on the market right now is the Northland Deep-Vee Hair Jig.
 Also, make sure that the hair is hanging straight behind the jig.
 If the hair is twisted or crossing the hook, it won’t pulsate or swim correctly.